dirkhovy/dirkhovy.github.io/content/post/2025_11_25/index.md

 ### Conclusion
 Both scientific papers and grant proposals should be clearly written to effectively communicate their potential impact and win over reviewers.
 The tools and strategies outlined here give you a scientific writing foundation to achieve that.
 Beyond that, aim for clarity, structure, and persuasiveness.
 Use concise language and tailor your message to your audience for the best results.
-But most of all: start early, keep iterating on the draft, get lots of feedback, and most of all: have fun with it.
+But most of all: start early, keep iterating on the draft, get lots of feedback, and have fun with it.
 Happy writing!

 ### Further Reading
 When I wrote my thesis, I discovered **A Manual for Writers of Research Papers, Theses, and Dissertations: Chicago Style for Students and Researchers** by Kate Turabian.
 I wish I had known about it earlier.
 It helped me a lot.
 Some parts can be safely ignored if you use modern typesetting and word processors (e.g., how to make tables or insert images), but the stylistic advice still stands.